 - Shred documents like pre-approved credit applications, receipts, bills, and other financial information.

 Phishing is a cyber crime where well designed and legitimate looking emails and pop up messages lure victims into revealing their username, password, credit card number, Social Security number, or other sensitive information.
-Even though the problem is not new, there never seems to be a shortage of victims.
 The Phishing messages used look authentic to the kind of communication you would expect to get from institutions you trust.
 Messages used in Phishing scams often are identical from those used by the banks, schools, and merchants you deal with.

 What to do about phishing or other suspicious email messages:

 Never reply to any message of email that asks for your NETID, password, account information, or anything else that would be considered sensitive information.